-A provision is recognized when the Group has a present obligation (Legal or Constructive) as a result of past event, and it is probable that an outflow of resources will be required to settle the obligation in respect of which a reliable estimate can be made.
+A provision is recognized when the company has a present obligation (Legal or Constructive) as a result of past event, and it is probable that an outflow of resources will be required to settle the obligation in respect of which a reliable estimate can be made.

-(xiv) Contingent liabilities
+(xiii) Contingent liabilities

-Contingent liabilities are not recognized but disclosed in Notes when the Group has possible obligation due to past events and existence of the obligation depends upon occurrence or non-occurrence of future events not wholly within the control of the Group and Present obligations arising from past events where it is not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount of the obligation cannot be made.
+Contingent liabilities are not recognized but disclosed in Notes when the company has possible obligation due to past events and existence of the obligation depends upon occurrence or non-occurrence of future events not wholly within the control of the company and Present obligations arising from past events where it is not probable that an outflow of resources will be required to settle the obligation or a reliable estimate of the amount of the obligation cannot be made.

 Contingent liabilities are assessed continuously to determine whether outflow of Economic resources have become probable.
-If the outflow becomes probable, then relative provision is recognized in the Consolidated Financial Statements.
+If the outflow becomes probable, then relative provision is recognized in the financial statements.

-(xv) Contingent Assets
+(xiv) Contingent Assets